 Sometime during the 17-hour-trainride from Portland to San Francisco, the lush forests of the Pacific Northwest turn into the hills covered by yellow and green grasslands and bushes that surround the Bay Area.
-The change in landscape coincides with a change in culture.
-The Ohlone people, including the Yelamu, who were the original inhabitants of the area that is now San Francisco, were the largest group of Native Americans south of the Coast Salish, but their traces are few and far in between.
+The Ohlone people, including the Yelamu, are the original inhabitants of the area that is now San Francisco.
+They were the largest group of Native Americans south of the Coast Salish before European settlement expanded from the East Coast.
+Now their traces are few and far in between.
 The time of Spanish colonization and Mexican affiliation, however, is still present in many place and street names.

 One building, many stories: The San Francisco Public Library